Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Introduction

 In parallel, MLS was developed in computational mathematics as a meshfree method for function approximation \cite{levin1998approximation}.
 Like LPR, it employs weighted polynomial fitting, but its construction yields smooth shape functions with local support that enable continuous reconstruction across a domain.
-This property makes MLS especially suitable for geometric applications, such as surface reconstruction \cite{levin2004mesh}, solving partial differential equations \cite{mirzaei2015analysis}, and manifold approximation \cite{sober2020manifold}.
-The deterministic analyses of MLS rely on geometric sampling conditions, notably the notions of \textit{fill distance} (sometimes referred to as the \textit{covering radius}), the largest gap between sample points and the domain, and \textit{separation}, the minimal distance between two distinct points.
+This property makes MLS especially suitable for geometric applications, such as surface reconstruction \cite{levin2004mesh}, solving partial differential equations \cite{mirzaei2015analysis}, and manifold approximation \cite{sober2020manifold, sharon2023multiscale}.
+The deterministic analyses of MLS rely on geometric sampling conditions, notably the notions of \textit{fill distance} (sometimes referred to as the \textit{covering radius}), the largest distance from any point of the domain to its nearest sample, and \textit{separation}, the minimal distance between two distinct points.
 In this setting, the two quantities are comparable up to a constant factor, which provides a convenient framework for proving convergence and stability.
-Within this setting, Levin \cite{levin1998approximation} demonstrated convergence rates for smooth functions, while Mirzaei \cite{mirzaei2015analysis} extended the theory to derivatives.
-In particular, Mirzaei showed that if one applies a differential operator of order $m$ to both the MLS approximation and the true function, the difference between them decays like the fill distance raised to the power $k-m$, where $k$ is the smoothness order of the function.
+Within this setting, Levin \cite{levin1998approximation} demonstrated convergence rates for smooth functions, while Mirzaei \cite{mirzaei2015analysis} extended the theory to derivatives of functions.
+In particular, Mirzaei showed that if one applies a differential operator of order $m$ to both the MLS approximation and the true function, the difference between them decays like the fill distance raised to the power $k-|m|$, where $k$ is the smoothness order of the function.
 These results underscore the strength of MLS in preserving smoothness and geometric structure under deterministic sampling assumptions.
-More recently, Krieg and Sonnleitner \cite{krieg2024random} relaxed the reliance on fill distance by showing that random points on convex domains are asymptotically optimal for Sobolev approximations.
+More recently, Krieg and Sonnleitner \cite{krieg2024random} relaxed the reliance on fill distance by showing that random points on convex domains are asymptotically optimal for approximating functions in Sobolev spaces.
 This suggests that the large gaps characteristic of stochastic sampling do not prevent optimal average convergence rates.